salesforcecli/plugin-auth/messages/messages.md

 Logging in to a business or production org is not recommended on a demo or shared machine.
 Please run "%s auth:logout --target-org <your username> --no-prompt" when finished using this org, which is similar to logging out of the org in the browser.

-Do you want to authorize this org for use with the Salesforce CLI (y/n)?
+Do you want to authorize this org for use with the Salesforce CLI?

 # noPromptAuth